 - Clawback Policy.
 New rules will require companies to adopt and maintain a policy requiring the clawback of certain incentive-based compensation from current and former executive officers if the company is required to prepare any accounting restatement due to material noncompliance with financial reporting requirements.
 No deadline was imposed for the implementation of these new rules.

-Please contact your Varnum attorney for more information, or one of our public company attorneys (see links at right).
+Please contact your Varnum attorney for more information.